nolar/kopf/docs/hierarchies.rst

 .. _pykube-ng: https://github.com/hjacobs/pykube

-In all examples below, ``obj`` and ``objs`` are either a supported object type (dictionaries, mappings) or a list/tuple/iterable with several objects.
+In all examples below, ``obj`` and ``objs`` are either a supported object type (native or 3rd-party, see below) or a list/tuple/iterable with several objects.

 Labels